AVIARIES

 Candles, Oil Diffusers, Aerosols and Perfumes

 Birds have a very unique respiratory system, which makes them especially sensitive to airborne toxins found in candles, diffusers, and aerosols.
 They do not have lungs like mammals do, but rather a series of air sacs in a 'one way' air flow system, relying on air pressure changes to breathe.
-This system is a rather efficient way to oxygenate their blood by inhaling substances (VOC's, CFC's etc) in polluted air, it can cause irritation and damage to the air sac lining and even death.
+Because this system is a rather efficient way to oxygenate their blood, it means inhaling substances (VOC's, CFC's etc) in polluted air can quickly cause irritation and damage to the air sac lining and even death.
 Do not spray things like perfumes, dry shampoo, deodorants, hair spray, bug spray, spray paint, or operate essential oil diffusers in the room with your bird.

 Teflon and Non Stick Coatings

-Research is increasingly showing that non-stick coatings like Teflon are more toxic that we first thought, but it is far more dangerous to our little birds.
+Research has increasingly shown that non-stick coatings like Teflon are more toxic than we first thought, but it is far more dangerous to our little birds.
 When overheated, chemicals in the coatings like PTFE and PFOA's release a chemical gas which causes severe respiratory distress and death within minutes (or sometimes longer, but there is no cure or antidote to save them after exposure).

 Teflon can be found in obvious items like frypans, woks, rice cookers, waffle irons and sandwich presses, but also in hair straighteners and curlers, clothes irons, microwave popcorn bags, Scotchguard / stain-resistant furniture and clothing coatings and even some light bulbs.
 Pyrolytic (self-cleaning) ovens are also extremely toxic when running the high-heat cycle, avoid using this feature, or if absolutely necessary do not ever use it with your birds in the house.
 Leave them outside far away from kitchen windows and doors for at least 24-48 hours.